thomhurst/Selenium.PlaywrightDriver/README.md

 - The `WebDriver.Manage().Network` functionality has not been implemented
 - The `WebDriver.Manage().Logs` functionality has not been implemented
 - Sync-over-async.
 Playwright is async, but Selenium is not.
 So this was necessary to adhere to the `IWebDriver` interface.
 This means that this may be slower than a pure playwright solution due to more pressure on the thread pool.
 There's also always the risk of sync-over-async deadlocks.
 As such, this package is recommended as a migration strategy, and you should migrate to the pure playwright API if/when possible.

+## Bonus
+You can start using Playwright selectors even with the Selenium APIs.
+Instead of using the By.Id(...) class, you can use the PlaywrightBy.Selector(...) class.
+You can pass this in anywhere you'd pass in a normal By object!